 After spraying the branch with water, apply the bonding flock with a shifter for smooth flocks.

-Once done, lay the branch on your paper and let dry 6-24h.
+Lay the branch on paper and let dry 6-24h.

-- Before you add branches to the tree shake them well, so all the mist stays in the garage.
+- Shake branches well, so all the mist stays in the garage.

 - To apply a thicker flocking look – let the branch dry a few minutes, then spray the already flocked area with water and use more bonding flock.

-- To achieve an authentic look, only apply bonding flock to the ends of your branches.
+- Apply bonding flock to the ends of your branches, to achieve an authentic look.

 Coming soon to Remodelaholic’s 12 days of Christmas: